Sebastes rastrelliger: Distribution and habitat

-Sebastes ratrelliger is found in the eastern Pacific Ocean along the western coast of North America.
+Sebastes rastrelliger is found in the eastern Pacific Ocean along the western coast of North America.
 It ranges from Cedros Island in Baja California north as far as Ucluelet on Vancouver Island in British Columbia, although they are most abundant from northern California south.
 It is a demersal fish found at depths down to 46 m but are typically found in less than 15 m.
 This is a shallow water species in which the juveniles and adults occur on hard structures, such as reefs, and among kelp beds where there are crevices they can use as shelters.